TRUST-FS: Tensorized Reliable Unsupervised Multi-View Feature Selection for Incomplete Data: Experiment

-\textbf{Ablation Study.} To demonstrate the effectiveness of the proposed module in TRUST-FS, we conduct ablation experiments by comparing it against three of its variants.
+To demonstrate the effectiveness of the proposed module in TRUST-FS, we conduct ablation experiments by comparing it against three of its variants.
 Specifically: (i) TRUST-FS-I removes the adaptive imputation module from Eq.~(\ref{final_obj}), with missing entries filled using the feature-wise mean within each view; (ii) TRUST-FS-II replaces the A-WCP with standard CP decomposition; and (iii) TRUST-FS-III omits the reliable complementary graph learning module and instead constructs each view’s similarity graph using the $k$-nearest neighbor graph described in \cite{GMC}.

-Fig.~\ref{ablation} shows the ACC and NMI results of TRUST-FS and its three variants on six datasets with a missing ratio of 50\% and 30\% of all features selected.
+Fig.~\ref{ablation} shows the ACC and NMI results of TRUST-FS and its three variants on eight datasets with a missing ratio of 50\% and 30\% of all features selected.
 As shown, TRUST-FS consistently outperforms all variants, confirming the effectiveness of joint learning of adaptive imputation and feature selection, A-WCP, and reliable complementary graph learning.